abrotman/related-domains-by-dns/rdbd.md

 For internationalised domain names, the punycode ('A-label') version is the input to signing.

-# DNS Record for Parent Domain
+# DNS Record for Primary Domain

 * `v`: Version string, which should be set to `RDBD1`.
 * `s`: The selector, which is the same as defined in [@!RFC6376] and